 Cycle 1 Geography Program Go to site Download

 Cycle 2 History of Quebec and Canada Sec.
 3 & 4 program Download

 Cycle 2 History of the 20th Century Download

 Cycle 2 Financial Education Program Download

-Note that the main MEES Programs of Study page, where you will find these "General Education" Secondary School Education Programs and older programs, is now online here: Go to site
+Note that the Ministry (MEES) Programs of Study page, where you will find these "General Education" Secondary School Programs and older programs too, is now online here: Go to site

 Progression/Precision of Learning documents

 Cycle 1 History & Citizenship Go to site